 \section{Discussion}

 We provided novel quantitative insight into knowledge transfer and forgetting in the sequential training of neural networks.
 Even in the NTK regime, where the model is simple and linearized, learning curves show rich and non-monotonic behaviors depending on both target similarity and sample size.
-Even in training on the same target, we revealed that self-knowledge transfer is successful or forgetting appears depending on the balance of sample sizes.
-This result indicates that the performance of the sequentially trained model is more complicated than we thought, but we can still find some universal laws behind it.
+In particular, learning on the same target shows successful self-knowledge transfer or undesirable forgetting depending on the balance of sample sizes.
+These results indicate that the performance of the sequentially trained model is more complicated than we thought, but we can still find some universal laws behind it.

 There are other research directions to be explored.
-While we focused on reporting novel phenomena on transfer and forgetting, it is also important to develop efficient algorithms to achieve better performance.
+While we focused on reporting novel phenomena on transfer and forgetting, it is also important to develop algorithms to achieve better performance.
 To mitigate catastrophic forgetting, previous studies proposed several strategies such as regularization, parameter isolation, and experience replay \citep{mirzadeh2020linear}.
-Evaluating such strategies with theoretical backing would be helpful for further development and improve the design of continual learning. \com{For example, orthogonal projection methods modify gradient directions \citep{doan2021theoretical} and replay methods allow the reuse of the previous samples.
-We conjecture that these could be analyzed by extending our calculations in a relatively straightforward way.} It would also be interesting to investigate richer but complicated situations required in practice, such as streaming of non-i.i.d. data and distribution shift \citep{aljundi2019task}. \com{The current work and other theoretical works in continual learning or transfer learning basically assume the same input distribution between different tasks \citep{lee2021continual,tripuraneni2020theory}.
-Extending these theories to the case with an input distribution shift will be essential for some applications including domain incremental learning.} Our analysis may also be extended to different topics of sequential training.
-For example, self-distillation uses the outputs of the model for training in the subsequent phase and plays an interesting role of regularization \citep{mobahi2020self}.
+Evaluating such strategies with theoretical backing would be helpful for further development of continual learning. \com{For example, orthogonal projection methods modify gradient directions \citep{doan2021theoretical}, and replay methods allow the reuse of the previous samples.
+We conjecture that these could be analyzed by extending our calculations in a relatively straightforward way.} It would also be interesting to investigate richer but complicated situations required in practice, such as streaming of non-i.i.d. data and distribution shift \citep{aljundi2019task}. \com{The current work and other theories in continual learning or transfer learning basically assume the same input distribution between different tasks \citep{lee2021continual,tripuraneni2020theory}.
+Extending these to the case with an input distribution shift will be essential for some applications including domain incremental learning.} Our analysis may also be extended to topics different from sequential training.
+For example, self-distillation uses trained model's outputs for the subsequent training and plays an interesting role of regularization \citep{mobahi2020self}.